amlight/reading_group/README.md

   - Paper discussions will be guided by a chair.
 However, all participants need to read the paper
   - Participants are encouraged to go deeper into any topic and suggest papers for future meetings
   - Due to Copyrights, please download the paper yourself using the Google Scholar: http://scholar.google.com
+  - Participants are encouraged to volunteer themselves to be future meeting's chair!